 This is namelt due to the fact that Lithium is not a publicly-traded commodity, and the entire global process of Lithium extraction through to production is solely controlled by a very small number of huge global corporations.

 It is hard to gauge just what the true market value of Lithium is at any given time.

 If an investor was looking to diversify with Lithium with any depth as part of a broader investment strategy, they may find it difficult, and perhaps off-putting, to figure out who they would hedge themselves against potential risks.

-Lithium enjoys a deserved place in the global economy among many other vital commodities, but even the top investment companies agree that it is certainly a volatile industry.
+Lithium enjoys a deserved place in the global economy among many other vital commodities, but even the top investment companies (see also ‘What Is An Investment Holding Company?’) agree that it is certainly a volatile industry.

 Supply is never certain, and because of the small number of companies involved in that supply, there are a very limited number of investment choices; even for someone who is simply looking to diversify a broader portfolio.

 We can only look for clues on Lithium’s true market value by looking at the facts.
 For example, we know that production is limited.

 In the US, all Lithium production comes from just two companies who source the metal (see also ‘How To Invest In Cobalt‘) from a variety of sources, both domestic and overseas.

 They are guarded about their production data- and that behavior is the same with other companies globally.